CrstnM/EnhancingMicrobialPredator-PreyDetection_MartinezRendon_etal/2_RScripts/3Polar_SpeciesAssociationNetworks.md

   )
 }
 ```
-## 2. Trait-based filtering to exclude bacterivores,
+## 2. Trait-based filtering to exclude bacterivores
 For a second version of the species networks, which includes only algivores and omnivores.
 ``` r
 Trait_subset <- read.csv(file = file.path(dataDir, "TrData_subset.csv"), header = TRUE, row.names = 1, sep=";") %>%